trevclaridge/eleventy_blog/src/posts/Using_GitHub_To_Host_My_TTRPG_Design_Project/Using_GitHub_To_Host_My_TTRPG_Design_Project.md

 None of these are horribly inconvenient, and I use any combination of all 3 of them during daily work, but it is *just* annoying enough in combination of the version issues for me to start thinking about alternatives.
 Enter Git and GitHub, basically.

 Using Git automatically gets me the version control I want, and should I ever want to share a piece of writing with anyone, I need only send them a link to that file's specific GitHub page.
-Importantly, I'm using the same markdown language to write the game, which GitHub convienently renders straight to page in a pleasent way, so the other person doesn't need to do anything special to view the writing; it's a quick copy-paste of a url for me, and single click for them.
+Importantly, I'm using the same markdown language to write the game, which GitHub conveniently renders straight to page in a pleasant way, so the other person doesn't need to do anything special to view the writing; it's a quick copy-paste of a url for me, and single click for them.

 Below is an example of how these files are rendered: